SAFE's Mission, Vision, and Purpose

 SAFE's Food Pantry Section and App

-(What) SAFE's food insecurity initiative is focused on making sure everyone that has food allergies has access to food allergy-friendly food.
+(What) SAFE's food insecurity initiative is focused on making sure everyone with food allergies has access to allergy-friendly foods.

-(Why) Currently, food insecurity is one of the top problems plaguing the world, but a specific group of people facing this problem are being overlooked, people with food allergies.
-Food allergy-friendly food is exceedingly more expensive than regular food, take the average cost of 1lb of regular flour, $0.44, to the average cost of 1lb or gluten-free flour, $3.63, that's a 725% increase in cost, a cost many can't afford to live with.
+(Why) Currently, food insecurity is one of the largest problems plaguing the world.
+Despite many efforts to aid those who are food insecure, a specific group of people affected by food insecurity are still being overlooked: those with food allergies.
+Food allergy-friendly food is exponentially more expensive than regular food: take the average cost of 1 lb. of regular flour, $0.44 and compare it to the average cost of 1 lb. or gluten-free flour, $3.63; that's a 725% increase in cost, a cost many can't afford to live with.
 Due to this, many people with food allergies can't afford food that is safe for them.
-This leads to many people with food allergies relying on food pantries for a steady source of food to eat.
-The problem with this though is that most food pantries 1) don't have enough allergen-friendly food, and 2) the allergy-friendly food they do have isn’t sorted into designated sections, resulting in it getting mixed in with the general donations and taken by people who may not necessarily need allergen-free goods.
-This results in people with food allergies who are food insecure ending up either nearly starving to death because there's no food for them to eat or almost dying because they have to eat food that isn't safe for them so they don't starve.
+This leads to people with food allergies relying on food pantries for a steady source of food to eat.
+The problem with this is that most food pantries 1) don't have enough allergen-friendly food, and 2) the allergy-friendly food they do have isn’t sorted into designated sections, resulting in it getting mixed in with general donations and taken by people who don't need allergen-free goods.
+Put simply, no one deserves to starve or have an allergic reaction because they couldn't find anything safe to eat, and SAFE was created to address this.

 - Allergy-safe food manufacturers donating safe products they produce.

-- Monetary donations from donors which we use to purchase safe food at a wholesale price.
+- Monetary donations from donors which we use to purchase allergy-safe food at a wholesale price.

 - Applying for grants from companies (for either food or money).

-(What) SAFE’s education initiative is focused on providing people with education surrounding food allergies in a multitude of forms.
+(What) SAFE’s educational initiative, E.D.I.T., is focused on providing people with food allergies allergy-related education, discoveries, information, and tips in a understandable and engaging way.

 Other SAFE Related Initiatives